naher94/interchange/_people/erinFuller.markdown

 graduation: 2020-05-11
 resume: "erinFuller.pdf"
 website: erinfuller.com/
-goal: Internship
+goal: Full Time
 ---

-Erin is a junior in the School of Architecture expecting to graduate May 2020 with a Bachelor of Arts in Architecture and an IDeATe minor in Intelligent Environments.
-She is also an Innovation Scholar under the Tepper School of Business’ Swartz Center for Entrepreneurship.
+Erin is a senior in Carnegie Mellon University’s School of Architecture graduating with an additional major in Human-Computer Interaction and an IDeATe minor in Intelligent Environments this coming May.
+She is also Innovation Scholar under the Tepper School of Business Swartz Center for Entrepreneurship.

-With a strong background in visual and spatial design, Erin is interested in creating integrated experiences for both the physical and digital worlds.
-She is looking for a summer internship within design industry.
+She is looking for full-time design opportunities starting in Summer 2020.
+Erin has a passion for transformation, an entrepreneurial spirit and a strong background in visual and interaction design with human-centered methodologies.